TatyPerson/BlocklyMining/README.md

 MYSQL_DATABASE = BlockyMiningDatabase
 ```

-And then execute the command in the terminal as follows:
+Finally, you can launch the analysis executing the next command in the terminal:

 ```python BlockyMining.py --source=appinventor --database=mysql --path=/projects```